Interactive, Grouped and Non-separable Fixed Effects: A Practitioner's Guide to the New Panel Data Econometrics: New Forms of Unobserved Heterogeneity

 where there are two types of factors, the $m$ strong ones $f_{j,t}$ and the $N-m$ weak ones $f_{j,t}^w$, which become infinite as $N\to \infty$.\footnote{A factor $f_{j,t}$, for $j=1,...,m$, is strong if $lim_{N\to\infty}\sum_{i=1}^N|z_{i,j}|=C>0$ and weak if $lim_{N\to\infty}\sum_{i=1}^N|z_{i,j}|=C<\infty$ \citep{ChudikPesaranTosetti2011}.
 Strong factors affect all units in the panel while weak factors only some.
 In other words, an individual effect $z_{i,j}$ has a time varying price $f_{j,t}$ for some units and not for all, if $f_{j,t}$ is a weak factor.} It was further assumed that the weak factors could not be correlated with the regressors.
 This would mean that they are ``interactive random effects'', and in total we would name model \eqref{eq:ime} as ``interactive mixed effects'', being a combination of IFE and interactive random effects.
 Having the infinite weak factors is not restrictive in practice \citep{Onatski2010,FREEMAN2023105498}, but assuming them uncorrelated to the regressors is.

-Under weak regularity conditions, however, \eqref{eq:nstw} can be seen as an approximation to an infinitely large IFE model:
+Under weak regularity conditions, however, \eqref{eq:nstw} is equal to an infinitely large IFE model:

 without any restrictions in the correlation of $c_{i,t}$ and the regressors \citep{FREEMAN2023105498}.
-Therefore, the non-separable unobserved heterogeneity model can be seen as an IFE model with infinite individual effects and factors.
-Estimation methods will be presented in the next section.
+Therefore, the non-separable unobserved heterogeneity model can be seen as an IFE model with infinite individual effects and factors.\footnote{\cite{GaoLi2024} also consider infinite-dimensional fixed effects but in a panel multinomial choice model.}